 Arrangements for use of other organisation's staff providing assistance, administrative, professional or technical services

-The Police Reform and Social Responsibility Act 2011 provides that the chief officer of police must exercise his/her power of direction and control of the police force, and civilian staff of the police force in such as way as is reasonable to assist the PCC to exercise his functions.
+The Police Reform and Social Responsibility Act 2011 provides that the chief officer of police must exercise his/her power of direction and control of the police force, and civilian staff of the police force in such as way as is reasonable to assist the PCC to exercise his/her functions.

 Also, the Local Authorities (Goods and Services) Act 1970 provides that local authorities can provide administrative, professional or technical services to the PCC.